pnp/sp-dev-fx-webparts/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] New sample?
 - [ ] Related issues: fixes #X, partially #Y, mentioned in #Z
 - [ ] Needs API permissions?
-- [ ] Has other prequisites?
+- [ ] Has other prerequisites?
 (E.g. requires a list, document library, etc.)
 - Node version used: (Use `node -v` to get the version of Node you used to build this sample)